OpenEMS/openems/.github/CONTRIBUTING.md

 By contributing, you agree to the Licenses of this repository:

-- OpenEMS-Edge, -Backend
+- OpenEMS Edge und Backend

     [Eclipse Public License version 2.0](../LICENSE-EPL-2.0)

-- OpenEMS-Ui
+- OpenEMS UI

     [GNU Affero General Public License version 3](../LICENSE-AGPL-3.0)